crowdpro3/bogdanvlviv.github.io/_drafts/talks/ruby/rails/2019-03-22-how-to-upgrade-a-big-rails-application.markdown

   <img src="{{ "/images/posts/talks/ruby/rails/how-to-upgrade-a-big-rails-application/dmitrij-paskevic-631210-unsplash.jpg" | absolute_url }}" title="https://unsplash.com/photos/6ZFtDDRW82w">
 </div>

-\- Hello!
+\- Hello everyone!

-\- In this presentation, I'm going to talk about **the dual boot strategy** as an approach for upgrading a big Rails application.
+\- In this presentation, I'm going to talk about why we should upgrade applications, *long-running branch* and *dual boot* strategies as approaches for upgrading Rails applications.

 ## About me